Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-06.md

 <!-- > -->

 Arrange your files.
-You should already have some of the files.
+You should already have some but may need to create them as well!

 - src/index.js (Code you wrote)
 - dist/index.html (Code compiled by webpack)
 - package.json
-- webpack.config.js
+- webpack.config.js (can be manually created as an empty .js file)

 <!-- > -->